paweljarosz/defarc/README.md

 	local branch_theme = defarc.get_branch_theme()
 ```

-### .get_branch_conditions([branch])
+### get_branch_conditions([branch])
 Returns a branch conditions of selected branch data.
-This function returns a proper branch conditions if proper branch_id is provided, otherwise it returns a branch conditions of saved/selected branch_table.
+This function returns a proper branch conditions if proper branch_id is provided, otherwise it returns a branch conditions of selected branch_table.

 * **PARAMETER:** `branch` (string, optional) - an id of a branch from Arcweave JSON or Lua table with branch data (branch_table)
 * **RETURNS:** `conditions` (table) - a table with branch conditions (if, elseifs, else)